beiatrix/beiatrix/src/config/projects/enrollmentWizard.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary-tint);" />

-- subjects are scoped to the student's grade selected in previous step
+On Step 2, the parent selects a subject for their child's tutoring.
+The list of subjects shown in the dropdown is scoped to the student's grade selected in the previous step.
-- click a subject
-	- we see alert w default recommendations
-	- 3 30 min sessions for younger student grades (middle school or younger)
-	- 3 60 min grades for high school
-- only see frequency / duration after selecting subject

 ![Enrollment Wizard - Step 2](https://beiatrix.s3.us-west-1.amazonaws.com/projects/enrollment-wizard/enrollment-wizard-step-2.gif)

-- click not listed - see alert
-	- click mailto
-	- next btn disabled
+Only after a subject is selected, two more fields appear: frequency (times per week to meet) and duration (length of tutoring session).
+An alert indicates the default recommendation to meet: 3 times a week for 30-minute sessions (for younger students) or 60-minute sessions (for high schoolers).
+The frequency and duration fields are pre-popualted with these defaults depending on the student's grade.

+Many subjects are offered for tutoring, but if the customer is seeking a subject that is not listed, an alert appears prompting them to connect with a Revolution Prep team member.

 ![Enrollment Wizard - Step 2 - Not Listed](https://beiatrix.s3.us-west-1.amazonaws.com/projects/enrollment-wizard/enrollment-wizard-step-2-not-listed.jpg)